Prop Firm Trading: Complete Guide to Getting Funded (2026)

 Evaluations create urgency that tempts traders into "opportunity" trades outside their edge.
 You see a setup that looks good but doesn't match your playbook.
 You take it anyway because you need the profit target.

 These improvised trades have statistically lower win rates than planned trades for almost every trader.
 TradeZella's strategy breakdown reports prove this with your own data.
-Trades tagged as "playbook" versus "discretionary" show dramatically different outcomes over time.
+Trades tagged as "playbook" versus "discretionary" show dramatically different outcomes.

 Before each evaluation trade, check your playbook.
 If the setup doesn't match, don't take it.
 The patience to wait for your edge is worth more than any single opportunity.